The importance of written accents in Spanish

 - does solo have a written accent?

-Depending on when you learnt Spanish, you may have been taught that the word solo needed a written accent (sólo) when it meant "only" (adverb).
+Depending on when you learnt Spanish, you may have been taught that the word solo needs a written accent (sólo) when it means "only" (adverb).
 Be aware that the Real Academia Española changed that rule in 2010 so that no accent is needed anymore for the word solo no matter what the function of the word.

 Me siento muy solo sin ti.

 Often we find a conjugated verb in two different tenses with the same spelling but because they are pronounced differently, one has a written accent and the other doesn't.
 Have a look and listen to some examples: